Chessboard and level sets of continuous functions: Introduction

 \section{Introduction}

 There are many combinatorial and continuous results concerning the problems in which the structure of some objects is examined in relation to the opposite faces of the $n$-dimensional unit cube $I^n$ or antipodal points of the $n$-dimensional unit sphere $S^n$.
-The well-known continuous examples are the celebrated Poincaré-Miranda Theorem \cite{miranda}, which is equivalent to the Brouwer Fixed Point Theorem, or the Borsuk-Ulam Theorem.
-Among the combinatorial examples, it is essential to mention the Steinhaus Chessboard Theorem \cite{kalejdoskop} and its $n$-dimensional generalization \cite[Theorem $1$]{chessboard} (see also Theorem \ref{chessboardthm}) or the Tucker's Lemma \cite{freund} which is a combinatorial analog of the Borsuk-Ulam Theorem.
+The well-known continuous examples are the celebrated Poincaré-Miranda Theorem \cite{miranda}, which is equivalent to the Brouwer Fixed Point Theorem \cite{kulpa}, or the Borsuk-Ulam Theorem \cite{matouvsek}.
+Among the combinatorial examples, it is essential to mention the Steinhaus Chessboard Theorem \cite{kalejdoskop} and its some generalization \cite[Theorem $1$]{chessboard} provided by Tkacz and Turzański, by means of which the Poincaré-Miranda Theorem can be easily proved \cite[Theorem $3$]{chessboard}, or the Tucker's Lemma \cite{freund} which is a combinatorial analog of the Borsuk-Ulam Theorem.
 In addition, for related problems we recommend referring to, for instance, \cite{combi6}, \cite{combi1}, \cite{combi2}, \cite{combi3}, \cite{combi5}, \cite{combi4}, \cite{kulpa}, \cite{kulpaparametric}, \cite{waksman}, or \cite{kidawa}.

+We present the following formulations of the Brouwer Fixed Point Theorem, Poincaré-Miranda Theorem, its parametric extension, and a version of the Steinhaus Chessboard Theorem that we use in this paper (cf. \cite[Theorems 1 and 3 and 5]{chessboard}, \cite{kulpa}).